BIGboss248/Choclatey/README.md

 ## Starship

-For starship formatting to apply you need to install starship and nerdfont symbols change the font to nerdfont symbols
+For starship formatting to apply you need to install starship set execution policy to bypass and install  nerdfont symbols change the font of the terminal to nerdfont symbols

 ## Razer workshop GameDog